wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## TL;DR Professional certifications in Kubernetes

 <a target="_blank" href="https://www.youtube.com/watch?v=L6K_8dOFR5w" title="Tips to Pass the CKAD Exam from CloudAcademy">VIDEO:</a>:
-If you're here for advice on how to pass the CKAD, here is my advice:
+If you're here for advice on how to pass the KCNA, CKAD, here is my advice:

 1. PROTIP: Instead of trying to memorize everything, during the test you're given access only to <a target="_blank" href="https://kubernetes.io/docs/home/">Kubernetes official documentation</a>, get used to navigating those set of pages to look stuff up.
 NOTE: There is support for other languages other than English.
 Foresake all other docs and utilities until after you pass (and get a real job using Kubernetes where you would consider Service Mesh, <a href="#Kustomize">Kustomize</a>, <a href="#Jsonnet">Jsonnet</a>, etc.).